How Much Can You Save With an Electric Moped?

 - Be able to ride a scooter under the L1e license category which means the speed is restricted to 30-mph, if you are 16.

-- If you are over 16 years of age, then you must have a standard provisional driving license along with a CBT.
-If you obtained a full driving license before the 1st February 2001, then this is not needed, however.
+- If you are over 16 years of age, then you must have a full driving licence issued before 2001 or a standard provisional driving license along with a CBT.

 - L-plates must be displayed on your electric moped if you are riding on a provisional driving license with a CBT.
 Once again, this is not required if you obtained your license before 1st February 2001.